 In addition to providing a healing area for animals, the new Veterinary Medical Center is an excellent example of the earth-friendly features integrated into every new zoo exhibit and facility.
 The building meets US Green Building Council LEED Gold certification standards for sustainability.

 The project team exceeded their goal of recycling 90 percent of construction waste.
 To accommodate the building, 78 trees were removed.
 The firs and cedars were used in stream restoration in the Sandy River watershed; the deciduous trees were chipped and used as mulch.
 In their place, 198 native trees and 171 native shrubs were planted.
-Once established, they will require no irrigation.
+Now that they are established, they require no irrigation.

 A 30,000-gallon round galvanized cistern captures harvested rainwater from the roof for reuse on the site.
 The building is naturally lit by 35 solar tubes.
 A variety of sensors adjust interior lights depending on whether rooms are occupied and the amount of ambient light from windows and solar tubes.
 Tap water is solar heated.
 Building materials are low in volatile organic compounds (VOCs).
 Carpet, tile, rubber floors, counter tops, steel and wood were all chosen for high recycled content.